dangets/presentations/thrust_intro/slides.md

 Thrust source is also available on github, and is distributed under the Apache license.

-But forget about all that for now...
+But forget about all of that for now...

 ---

-Let's back up - C++ templates
+Let's learn about C++!
 =============================

 (If you already know the C++ STL, you now get to sit through a review.)

-One major driving feature of C++ are its templates and the STL library.
+One driving feature of C++ are its templates and the STL library.
 C++11 is further pushing these ideas and shows no sign of slowing.

 Templates/Generic programming is used to write **type-safe** functions where